spencer-le/CSCE315-Project2/README.md

 1. **See Selected Items**: All added items, along with their modifiers, are listed here.
 2. **Remove Items/Modifiers**: If a mistake is made or an item is no longer desired, it can easily be removed from the cart.
-3. **Finalize Purchase**: Once satisfied, users can move on to the payment and check-out process. o replace the placeholders ([...]) with your actual values.
-Also, you might want to add more details, screenshots, or any other information that can help users understand or contributors to help develop your project further.
+3. **Finalize Purchase**: Once satisfied, users can move on to the payment and check-out process.